 Why is Christ the answer to these questions?

-We have an Advocate, a High Priest, who was been tested through the most trying methods known to mankind, examined under the piercing eyes of men who hated Him, scrutinized by others who could find no wrong in Him and proven through the trials of torture in His human life (Hebrews 4:15).
-When the weight of our life's problems, the questions that test the very character of our being and the difficulties that pothole the path which we travel eventually arrive at our doorstep, we can be comforted through prayer, a heartfelt conversation with the eternally compassionate ear of God.
+We have an Advocate, a High Priest, who was been tested through the most trying methods known to mankind, examined under the piercing eyes of men who hated Him, scrutinized by others who could find no wrong in Him, and proven through the trials of torture in His human life (Hebrews 4:15).
+When the weight of our life's problems, the questions that test the very character of our being and the difficulties that pothole the path which we travel, eventually arrive at our doorstep, we can be comforted through prayer, a heartfelt conversation with the eternal, compassionate God who created us and who can teach us the true meaning of life.